Water Holding Capacities

-We discontinued the adaptor who belonged to the CT70066, so we only sell this Filter as Replacement for the ones who are in the market.
+We discontinued the adaptor that belonged to the CT70066, so we only sell this Filter as a replacement for the ones who are in the market.

 Do you know why there is a difference between the flow rates on the Filter and on our website?

 The flow rates on the filters are reached in the laboratory (under perfect conditions, using industrial fluid) and according to USA standards, the flow rates in the www.petroy.com site are observed in the field (actual application) to prevent slowing down the flow soon after (due to saturation) the filter installation.

 When do you change from the regular HydroSorb Filters to Bio-Tek Filters?

 The Bio-Tek filters work exactly the same as our normal filters for diesel, except that they are made of materials that are resistant to the aggressive effects of bio-fuels (bio-diesel and/or alcohols).

 We advise that if the Bio content goes over 7%, you better change to the Bio-Tek filters.